 - salt and pepper to taste

-1. Brown the pork: Sprinkle the pork evenly with 2 tsp kosher salt.
+1. Brown the pork: Sprinkle the pork evenly with 2 teaspoon kosher salt.
 Heat the oil in the pressure cooker over medium-high heat until shimmering.
 Cook the pork in two to three batches, depending on the size of your pressure cooker.
 Cook each batch for six minutes total, turning the pork halfway through the cooking time to brown it on two sides.
 Remove the pork to a bowl with tongs or a slotted spoon, leaving as much fat behind as possible.

-2. Saute the aromatics and deglaze the pan: Reduce the heat to medium, then add the onions, garlic, and 1/2 tsp kosher salt to the pressure cooker.
+2. Saute the aromatics and deglaze the pan: Reduce the heat to medium, then add the onions, garlic, and ½ teaspoon kosher salt to the pressure cooker.
 Saute the onions and garlic until softened, about 3 minutes, scraping occasionally to release the browned pork bits from the bottom of the pot.
 Add the tomato paste and thyme, stir, and saute for one minute.
 Add the flour and stir until the flour looks wet.
 Add the red wine, and scrape any browned bits from the bottom of the pot.

 3. Cook the stew: Put the pork (and any juices in the bowl) into the pressure cooker, then the chicken stock, sweet potatoes, and prunes.
 Stir to combine, scraping the whole bottom of the pot one more time.
 Lock the lid on the pressure cooker, increase the heat to high, and bring the cooker up to high pressure.
 (Read the fine pressure cooker manual for how this works with your particular cooker).
 Reduce the heat to maintain the pressure, and cook at high pressure for 15 minutes.
 Remove the pressure cooker from the heat, and let the pressure come down naturally, about 20 minutes.
 Taste the stew and add more salt and pepper to taste.